Orientals as free weak $\omega$-categories: Main theorem

-\begin{claim} The set of non-degenerate simplices in $\O(-,n)\setminus A$ may be partitioned into parent-child pairs. \end{claim} \begin{proof} We must show that the parent and child constructions are inverse to each other.
-Given $x$ that does not satisfy $(\dagger)$, let $w$ be its parent.
+\begin{lemma} The set of non-degenerate simplices in $\O(-,n)\setminus A[n]$ can be partitioned into parent-child pairs. \end{lemma} \begin{proof} By \cref{dagchild}, the child construction defines a function from the set of non-degenerate simplices in $\O(-,n)\setminus A[n]$ satisfying $(\ddagger)$ to the set of those not satisfying $(\ddagger)$.
+Similarly, \cref{dagparent} implies that the parent construction defines a function in the other direction.
+We must show that they are inverse to each other.

+We first prove that the parent construction followed by the child construction is the identity.
+Let $x$ be a non-degenerate simplex in $\O(-,n) \setminus A[n]$ that does not satisfy $(\ddagger)$, and let $w$ be its parent.
 Then it follows from \cref{dagparent} that the child of $w$ is indeed $w\face{\level(w)} = w \face \ell = x$.

-Now suppose that $x$ satisfies $(\dagger)$, and let $y$ be its child.
+For the other composite, let $x$ be a non-degenerate simplex in $\O(-,n) \setminus A[n]$ that satisfies $(\ddagger)$, and let $y$ be its child.
 Then it follows from \cref{dagchild} that the parent of $y$ is

-Since the condition $(\dagger)$ implies that $\check x$ is degenerate at $\ell$ and $\bbar x$ is degenerate at $\ell-1$, this parent is indeed $x$. \end{proof}
+Since the condition $(\ddagger)$ implies that $\check x$ is degenerate at $\ell$ and $\bbar x$ is degenerate at $\ell-1$, this parent is indeed $x$. \end{proof}